Bachelor’s Degree in Counseling Online Programs

 Bachelor’s Degree in Counseling Careers

-As you compare the types of counseling degrees, think about your personal and career goals.
+As you compare counseling degree types, consider your personal and career goals.
 While licensed counselors must have graduate degrees, there are jobs for those with a BA in counseling.

 A bachelor’s degree in counseling can serve the purpose of any other undergraduate degree, opening doors to professional settings that require degrees such as community health centers and government offices.